Veteran judge named special master in Trump documents search - NewsBreak

 Related

-Trump news - live: Ex-president mocks Biden for 14th row seating at Queen’s funeral
+Trump news - live: Trump slams Biden for 14th row seating at Queen’s funeral

 Donald Trump mocked Joe Biden for being seated in the 14th-row for Queen Elizabeth II’s funeral in London after he did not receive an invite to the ceremony in London, attended by world leaders and royals.Writing on Truth Social on Monday night, the former president wrote: “This is what’s happened to America in just two short years.
 No respect!”
 He continued by calling other nations represented at the event “Third World countries”.Mr Trump had earlier attacked FBI agents for allegedly ruining his bedroom carpet at Mar-a-Lago during the execution of a search warrant last month, as he returned to...